The Aharonov-Bohm effect in mesoscopic Bose-Einstein condensates: Model

 The two leads dubbed source (S) and drain (D) consist of a single site each, which are coupled symmetrically at opposite sites to the ring with coupling strength $K$. \rev{In both of them, local potential energy and on-site interaction are set to zero as the leads are considered to be large with low atom density.} The lead Hamiltonian is ${\mathcal{H}_\text{l}=-K(\cn{a}{S}\an{a}{0} +\cn{a}{D}\an{a}{L/2} +\text{H.C.})}$, where $\cn{a}{\text{S}}$ and $\cn{a}{\text{D}}$ are the creation operators of source and drain respectively.

 The system is initially prepared with all particles in the source and the dynamics is strongly affected by the lead-ring coupling.
 We calculate the state at time $t$ with ${\ket{\Psi(t)}=\expU{-i\mathcal{H}t}\ket{\Psi(0)}}$.
-We investigate the expectation value of the density in source and drain over time, which for the source is calculated as ${n_\text{source}(t)=\bra{\Psi(t)}\cn{a}{S}\an{a}{S}\ket{\Psi(t)}}$ and similar for the drain. \rev{We point out that, by construction, our approach is well defined for the whole cross-over ranging from the weak to strong leads-system coupling (this feature should be contrasted with the limitations of traditional approaches \rev{for interacting particles} mostly valid for the regime of weak leads-system coupling).}
+We investigate the expectation value of the density in source and drain over time, which for the source is calculated as ${n_\text{source}(t)=\bra{\Psi(t)}\cn{a}{S}\an{a}{S}\ket{\Psi(t)}}$ and similar for the drain. \rev{We point out that, by construction, our approach is well defined for the whole cross-over ranging from the weak to strong leads-system coupling (in contrast with the limitations of traditional approaches \rev{for interacting particles} mostly valid for the regime of weak lead-system coupling\cite{tokuno2008dynamics}). \revE{We assume that the motion of the atoms involves only the lowest Bloch-band, thus providing a purely one-dimensional dynamics.
+Our results are given in units of the tunneling rate $J$ between neighboring ring sites.
+It depends exponentially on the lattice spacing.
+In state-of-the-art experiments on cold atoms in lattices, ${J/\hbar\approx 250-500\text{Hz}}$ was reported\cite{atala2014observation,aidelsburger2015measuring} and atom lifetimes of 8s\cite{aidelsburger2015artificial}.
+In experiments, this would restrict the maximal observation time $t$ in units of $J$ to ${tJ=2000-4000}$. }}